What Is Atrial Fibrillation (AFib) Ablation?

 AFib causes the upper chamber of your heart to quiver fast.
 This is caused by abnormal electrical activity in the atria.
 AFib is commonly triggered by fast electrical discharges coming from the pulmonary veins.
 The procedure targets the areas with abnormal activity and the main focus is to isolate the pulmonary veins.

-• Improve heart function in patients with congestive heart failure
+• Improve heart function, especially in patients with congestive heart failure

 How Is AFib Ablation Performed?